dojo/web-editor/README.md

 })();
 ```

+### Workbench

+This is a widget which wraps the other widgets to provide a _workbench_ for editing files and running projects.

+The `Workbench` has a few key properties:

+* `filename` - This is the name of the file in the project which should be being displayed in the `Editor`.
+* `files` - This is an array of file names that should be displayed in the file tree for user selection.
+* `icons` - An object structure used to provide a set of icons to be used when displaying a file in the tree.
+* `iconsSourcePath` - The path to the file icons to be used.
+* `program` - This is an emitted `Program` which is passed to the `Runner`.
+* `onFileOpen` - A method that gets called when a file is requested to be opened from the file tree.
+If appropriate, to change the file being edited, update the `filename` property with the supplied ID.
+* `onRun` - A method that gets called when the `Runner` finishes running the supplied program.
+This can be used to determine when to update the UI to reflect that program has been run.

+`Workbench` is a themeable widget, with `workbench.root` and `workbench.filepane` being themeable.

 ### Editor

 This is a widget which wraps `monaco-editor`, allowing the editor to seemlessly integrate with the project.
 It will automatically